Ask an LSBE Student

-Do you want to hear about our student's experiences in the program?
-How they got to where they are?
+Do you want to hear about our students' experiences in the program?
+Do you wonder how they got to where they are now?
 Feel free to reach out to our students below.

 Aakarsh Kankaria

 Aakarsh is an international student from India.
 He is interested in health care from both micro and macro perspectives, from understanding how proteins can be used for therapeutic purposes to how lifesaving technologies can be made both affordable and accessible.
-He has worked at a radiation oncology lab at UCSF and is now working to develop novel CRISPR proteins to target Huntington’s disease at the Savage/Doudna labs in the Innovative Genomics Institute.
-Beyond that, he is also involved in Project RISHI, a developmental organization that spearheads health and infrastructure work in rural Indian communities.
+He has worked at a radiation oncology lab at UCSF, Savage/Doudna Labs at the Innovative Genomics Institute, and a computational biology lab at the Gladstone Institute.
+Most recently, he was involved in life sciences consulting at Trinity Life Sciences where he worked in the value, pricing, and access team.
+In school, he is also involved in Project RISHI, a developmental organization that spearheads health and infrastructure work in rural Indian communities.
 He loves all things reading and writing and you will probably find him curled up with a good book at some point.
 Aakarsh reached out to several people on this page who helped him decide if the program was right for him, so please reach out.
 His email is: akankaria@berkeley.edu.

 Audrey Cui